tongwu-msft/azure-rest-api-specs/api-index/index.md

     - Set the Content-Type header to application/json

-### Assemble the request
-3. Now you are ready to call the REST API.
-As mentioned earlier, you will need to consider the first 3 of the 5 components required when making the request:
+#### URI

-Your request URI should be as follows:
+Your request URI will be determined by the REST API spec.
+Here's an example of

-First create the request header
+#### Request message header
+Your request message head fields will also be determined by the REST API spec, but

 - Set the Content-Type header to application/json

+#### Request message body
-Next, create the request body, depending on the request URI
+Finally, as mentioned earlier, the request message body is optional, depending on the specific operation you're requesting and its parameter requirements.

+#### Make the request

 ## Process the response
 In the example provided above, we used the /subscriptions endpoint to retrieve the list of subscriptions for our sample client application.